SpartnerNL/Laravel-Excel/docs/getting-started/installation.md

 * PHP extension php_gd2 enabled

 ##### PHP version support
-Support for PHP versions will only be maintained for a period of six months beyond the end-of-life of that PHP version
+Support for PHP versions will only be maintained for a period of six months beyond the end-of-life of that PHP version.

 ### Supported Versions